HLZERONE/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+The recyclerView is a little bit difficult for me to understand, but after I watch the whole tutorial video and do some search on google, I think I catch it and have some basic knowledge on it.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2021] [name of copyright owner]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.